García Sánchez I of Pamplona: Marriages and children

 Andregoto was repudiated by her husband in 942.
 She retired to her lands in Aibar where she died sometime after June 971.

 The King had reached an agreement to marry the daughter of Sunyer, Count of Barcelona, but the forced submission of Sunyer to Abd-ar-Rahman included the abandonment of this plan.
-By 943, García had married Teresa of León, daughter of his ally King Ramiro II of León and Adosinda Gutiérrez.
+By 943, García had married Teresa Ramírez, daughter of his ally Ramiro II of León and Adosinda Gutiérrez.
 They had the following children: